Meet our dedicated board members.

 Joe Aiello began his association with F.A.C.T. in 2008 as a guest at several F.A.C.T. fundraising events.
 As his interest in the organization grew, Joe was invited to join the Board in November 2010.
 Knowing that the agency makes a significant difference in the lives of so many Joe is very proud to serve on the board.
 Joe is employed as President of Bassik Services, Inc., a provider of logistics services in the Saint Louis marketplace, and also serves as a member of the Board of Trustees of Drake University in Des Moines, Iowa.

-Kathy Sigmund – Treasurer
+Kathy Sigmund – Vice President

 Finance Director for Coordinated Youth and Human Services